Slip over liquid-infused gratings in the singular limit of a nearly inviscid lubricant: Problem formulation

 Our main goal in this paper is to derive approximations for the slip length $\lambda$ in the limit $\mu\ll1$, corresponding to a nearly inviscid lubricant.
 Prior to this, in the following Sec.~\ref{sec:shallow}, we briefly consider the limit of shallow grooves, $h\ll1$, and, in the subsequent Sec.~\ref{sec:local}, we perform a local analysis of the exact problem near the ridge tip.
 These preliminary steps will help guide our analysis and physical interpretation of the results.

 We have also implemented a numerical scheme (see Appendix~\ref{app:numerical} for details) to solve a boundary-integral formulation of the governing equations \eqref{Laplace both}--\eqref{tip}, with the slip length evaluated from its integral representation \eqref{slip integral}.
 Figure \ref{fig:numerical} presents sample velocity fields for $\mu = 0.1$ and two values of $h$ in detail, and the resulting slip length for various values of $\mu$ and $h$.
+The singularity of the limit $\mu\ll1$ is evident.
 Further results are presented throughout the paper as a comparison with the results of our asymptotic analysis.